-The Equine Studies Department offers, in conjunction with the Office of Academic Affairs, a Semester Abroad for Equine majors in either their junior year or the first semester of their senior year.
-Information on these programs may be obtained directly from the Equine Studies Department Chairperson.
-Students receiving Centenary scholarships or grants must contact the Financial Aid Office for the details on the limit of Centenary funds a student may receive while studying abroad.
-Students must complete a "letter of intent" and a Study Abroad/Off Campus Study application at least two semesters before their intended semester abroad, but no later than April 1, to be considered for the Equine Semester Abroad.
-Approval by the Equine Studies Department and all offices listed on the Study Abroad/Off Campus Study form is required.
-In order to be eligible to apply for the Equine Semester Abroad Program, it is recommended that students have a minimum cumulative grade point average of 3.000.
-This is a competitive application.
+The Equine Studies Department offers, in conjunction with the Office of Academic Affairs, a Semester Abroad for Equine majors in either their sophomore or junior year or the first semester of their senior year.

+Information on these programs may be obtained directly from the Equine Studies Department Chairperson or Study Away Office.
+Students receiving Centenary scholarships or grants must contact the Financial Aid Office for the details on the amount of Centenary funds a student may receive while studying abroad.